UNIVERSE-HPC/course-material/technology_and_tooling/snakemake/basics.md

 :::callout

-If you went with: `tutorial-free-on-gitpod`{.interpreted-text role="ref"}, you can easily view the resulting `dag.svg` by right-clicking on the file in the explorer panel on the left and selecting `Open With -> Preview`.
+If you are running this tutorial on GitPod, you can easily view the resulting `dag.svg` by right-clicking on the file in the explorer panel on the left and selecting `Open With -> Preview`.

 :::